lupyuen/nuttx-sg2000/README.md

 1. Fix the Boot Address of NuttX, so the rest of NuttX can start

 1. Configure the 16550 UART Driver for NuttX, so can see the Console Output

-TODO: Can we auto-boot NuttX over TFTP, without manually typing U-Boot Commands every time?
-Maybe we change the U-Boot Config on MicroSD?

 TODO: Can we run `expect` with `screen` to automate the testing of NuttX on SG2000?